 Luke Smith MRTPI, Associate Director

-With over twelve years of navigating the ever-changing landscape of town and rural planning, Luke Smith, Associate Director, leads the Winchester team.
-His diverse experience, gained in both public and private sectors, including at the South Downs National Park Authority, gives him a unique understanding of planning, with a focus on Hampshire, the western stretches of the South Downs, and towards the West Country.
+With over twelve years of navigating the ever-changing landscape of town and country planning, Luke leads our Hampshire team.
+His diverse experience, gained in both public and private sectors, including at the South Downs National Park Authority, gives him a unique understanding of planning, with a focus on Hampshire, Dorset and beyond to the West Country.

 • Luke brings a strategic and client-focused approach to every project, particularly his specialties: protected landscapes, heritage matters, and any complex puzzle with overlapping pieces.
 His strength lies in truly listening, delving into the heart of a client's vision or a planning officer's concerns.
 He builds bridges of understanding, translating the intricacies of the planning process into clear, supportive steps for his clients.